 (to use during your trial).

 (to use during your trial)

-USPS has a line of flat rate envelopes and boxes with pre-priced shipping costs between $5.60 and $17.45.
+USPS has a line of flat rate envelopes and boxes with pre-priced shipping costs between $5.75 and $16.35, if you purchase postage online via Stamps.com.
 The post office’s only requirement is that all items fit reasonably inside the container.
 With flat rate pricing, you don’t have to worry about paying more to send your item further.
 Everything is included in one flat rate.

 If you prefer to ship an item in your own box, the post office will weigh your package and determine the Priority Mail rate.
 If you are a Stamps.com customer, the digital scale will weigh the item and automatically calculate the postage rate into the software.
 The Priority Mail retail pricing rate depends on how far the packages are being sent.
-The USPS has split the country into nine “zones”, (a new Zone 9 was introduced on January 26, 2014 for U.S. territories and freely associated states) and charges more as the distance between you and your package’s destination increases.
-Rates for this type of shipping start at $5.60 through USPS and $5.05 if you are a Stamps.com customer.
+The USPS has split the country into nine “zones”, and charges more as the distance between you and your package’s destination increases.
+Rates for this type of shipping service are priced at $6.45 and up through the Post Office and $5.75 and up if you are a Stamps.com customer.

 You can get Priority Mail boxes, stickers and forms sent to you free of charge at any USPS Post Office nationwide or through the Stamps.com software.
 Order free USPS Shipping Supplies now.

 To prepare your package, place the address labels flat on the box and affix the postage label on the upper right corner of the box.
 The post office provides free Priority Mail stickers for plain boxes to further indicate their shipping status.
 Add any additional services, such as Signature Confirmation or USPS Tracking and insurance before mailing your packages.